PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 general suggestion that could perhaps improve the study is to use a wider range of simulation conditions.

+> I thank the reviewer for their kind words about the manuscript.
+I have added a broader range of simulations (and increased the number of simulated networks to 612500, so that each point is the average of 500 independent replicates.
+This gives much clearer results, while also avoiding issues with binning connectances for some of the later sections.
+Please also note that the models have been changed, to better reflect what would probably be the immedidate picks for ecological network predictions.

 The author notes that he found the ensemble method better than component models but this is not what other model comparisons found.
 The author says that the findings described here should not be generalized to say that ensemble models